swaptacular/swpt_accounts/root-config-data.rst

 This document specifies the format for ``RootConfigData`` documents.

-In `Swaptacular`_, each *currency issuer* is able to configure various important parameters of its issued currency (the annual interest rate, for example).
-In order to take effect, the chosen currency parameters must be put together in a machine-readable document, and sent over the network, to the *accounting authority node* that is responsible for managing the currency.
-The ``RootConfigData`` document format, specified here, is one of the standard machine-readable formats that can be used to transmit the chosen currency parameters.
+In `Swaptacular`_, the *currency issuers* are able to configure various parameters of their respective currencies (like the interest rate).
+In order for the chosen currency parameters to take effect, they must be put together in a machine-readable document, and sent to the *accounting authority node* which is responsible for managing the given currency.
+The ``RootConfigData`` document format, which will be specified here, is one of the standard machine-readable formats that can be used to relay the currency parameters chosen by the issuer, to the accounting authority node.
 Note that in Swaptacular's terminology, the word "debtor" means a Swaptacular currency, with its respective issuer.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and